DefectDojo/Documentation/docs/models.rst

 -----------

 Engagements are moments in time when testing is taking place.
 They are associated with a name for easy reference, a time line, a lead (the user account of the main person conducting the testing), a test strategy, and a status.
+Engagement consists of two types: Interactive and CI/CD.
+An interactive engagement is typically an engagement conducted by an engineer, where findings are usually uploaded by the engineer.
+A CI/CD engagement, as it's name suggests, is for automated integration with a CI/CD pipeline.

 * *Examples*
     * Beta